 Math-Science Investigations (MSI) is a lab-based course that provides Class IV boys the opportunity to investigate how we use energy and materials to shape and control the world around us.
 Boys do this in an interdisciplinary context, exploring ideas in science, technology, engineering, the arts, and mathematics, collectively known as STEAM.
 Boys are active learners in this course, discovering concepts through investigation and experimentation and completing projects, often in collaboration, of increasing complexity over the course of the year.
 They also become immersed in the “maker” culture, building the creative confidence to use newfound skills, tools, and technologies to approach challenging problems.

 Geometry provides an introduction to geometric techniques and ideas.
 Though different sections approach the subject in different ways, all sections develop results involving lines, planes, triangles, circles, polygons, perpendicularity, congruence, similarity, area, and volume.
 Algebraic techniques are revisited through topics such as inequalities, proportions, and coordinate geometry.
 Mathematical writing, axiomatic reasoning, and proof form a natural component of the curriculum.
 Further topics may include vectors, constructions, and similarity transformations.
-The text for the course is Jurgensen, Geometry
+The text for the course is Jurgensen, Geometry.

 Analysis continues the development of topics studied in Algebra.
 Exponential, logarithmic, trigonometric, polynomial, and rational functions are revisited in greater depth.
 Other topics include sequences and series, probability, conic sections, and polar coordinates.
 The text is relevant chapters from Brown, Advanced Mathematics.
 With the completion of this course, students are prepared to take the Mathematics Level 1 or Level 2 SAT Subject Test.

 AP Statistics is the science of collecting, analyzing, and drawing conclusions from data.
 The course covers four major topics: exploratory data analysis (students use graphs and numbers to describe and analyze data); experimental and sampling design (students discover the proper ways to collect data via sampling and controlled experiments); probability (students learn fundamental principles of random variables and sampling distributions); and statistical inference (students draw conclusions from data using confidence intervals and tests of significance).
 The text is Bock, Velleman, and Deveaux, Stats: Modeling the World.
+Students take the AP exam.

 AP Calculus is one of the masterpieces of mathematics.
 In this course students extend the concepts of slope and area to all the nonlinear functions they have studied.
 This Advanced Placement course is offered at two levels: AB and BC Calculus.
 Both sections study the derivative and integral in depth, covering topics such as tangent lines, curve sketching, related rates, implicit differentiation, slope fields, optimization problems, areas, volumes, and differential equations.
 The BC Calculus class also covers advanced integration techniques and Taylor series.
 The text for the Class I AB and BC courses is Larson and Edwards, Calculus of a Single Variable.
 The text for the Class II BC course is Stewart, Calculus: Concepts and Contexts.